plinkysynth/plinky-site/src/routes/docs/posts/build-guide-black.md

 Please check out the [Play Guide](https://plinkysynth.com/docs/play-guide) and the [Manual](https://plinkysynth.com/docs/manual).

 Plinky also has a a browser-based patch editor at [plinkysynth.github.io/editor](https://plinkysynth.github.io/editor/).
 You will need a Web-Serial enabled browser like Google Chrome to run it, and allow it to connect with Plinky.
+On Linux, you will need to [grant hardware access](#undefinedbrowser-based-patch-editor-linux-) to Plinky.

 ![Plinky DIY Kit – Build Guide](/build-guide-black/Plinky_Patch_Editor_2.png)